EXAM INSTRUCTIONS Individual written exam, University of Stavanger.

 The University of Stavanger reacts strictly against academic misconduct and attempt at academic misconduct.
 Both general...

-The faculty in charge of the course determines which aids are permitted during exams.
-Aids to written exams or tests may...
+The Faculty in charge of the course determines which support materials are permitted during exams.
+Support materials may...

 Do you have questions about examination that you can't find an answer to?